 About 50 years ago, Muldersdrift was far from any town and most of the people dwelling in the area were living on plots.
-The MOTHs (Memorable Order of Tin Hats) had also built a retirement centre in the area.
-A few Christians were desirous of forming a church in the area where they could worship together.
-They came from a variety of denominational backgrounds and so they decided to form a union church, the Muldersdrift Union Church.
-The MOTHs offered them a piece of ground and so on it they erected a chapel for purposes of worship and fellowship.
-The Rev Bob Lowe from England was one of their first ministers.
+Some Christians were keen to form a church in the area where they could worship together.
+Coming from a variety of denominations, they decided to start a union church, and on a piece of ground offered by the MOTHs (Memorable Order of Tin Hats) who had a retirement centre in the area, the Muldersdrift Union Church was born!
+The Rev Bob Lowe from England was one of the first ministers of this small church.

 Being a sparsely populated area, the membership of the church remained modest.
-After Bob Lowe, there were various ministers who served in the church, and there were periods in which there was no full time minister.
-Like all churches, the MUC had its ups and downs.
-At one point a number of folk left the church over differences of doctrine and practice, and it looked as if the little church may have to close its doors.
-But a few loyal members rallied to the cause and made provisions to keep the doors open.
-The work consolidated again, and for some time Terry Martin maintained a successful and blessed ministry in the church.
-When approached to be the full time minister, he declined, not feeling that he was called to a full time pastoral ministry.
+After Bob Lowe, there were various ministers who served in the church, sometimes as part-time ministers.
+Like all churches, the MUC had its ups and downs and even a number of folk leaving over differences of doctrine and practice.
+When it looked as if the little church may have to close its doors, a few loyal members rallied together.
+The work consolidated again, and for some time Terry Martin maintained a successful and blessed ministry in the church but not as a full-time pastor.

 Dr Kevin Roy called